-See figure 6.2 for optimal distance between brake pad and brake disc.
+Brake pads can be adjusted by loosening the screw underneath, see figure 6.2.
 Ideally the distance between brake pads and discs should be 2-3 mm, as shown on the green image in figure 6.2.
 Too much distance will reduce the braking effects and if the brake pads are too close it can increase Spike's rolling resistance.